A setting is named value that controls how DomTerm works, depending on user preference or environment.

 remote-output-interval =

-output-intervalIf non-zero, the remote (application) ends some data to the
+output-intervalIf non-zero, the remote (application) sends some data to the

 local browser at least every remote_output_interval